deepwell/vim-config/README.md

     vb; cd <bundle>;git pull

-However, a better way is to add the git repo to bundles.cfg and run the refresh bundles script.
+To delete all existing bundles and reinstall each bundles listed in bundles.cfg, run:

-    ./refresh-bundles.sh
+    ./update-bundles.sh

-This script basically deletes all existing bundles and reinstalls each bundles listed in bundles.cfg.
+To delete all bundles, run:

-    ./refresh-bundles.sh
+    ./remove-bundles.sh

 ##Aliases
 These are handy shortcuts for working with vim and vim-config.